im-srj/Django_ToDo_App/README.md

 # Django-ToDo-App
 A Simple Django ToDo App

-we are using django-environ here so - Before running the app rename .env_local to .env
+we are using env - Before running the app rename .env_local to .env